 Clubs run in the afternoons with a Lunch n’ Play period at noon.

-To Register please fill out one Registration Form per child.
+New Families may register by filling out our online registration form.
+Please fill out one Registration Form per child.
 Fees for classes are included in the form.
 There is also a $10 per child registration fee which is capped at $40 per family.
-Fees are collected at Family Night (an Open House during the first week of September) and on the first day of classes.
+Fees are collected on the first day of classes.
 Fees are paid directly to teachers.

 Each family will also need to fill out a Volunteer/Support Track Form.
 We will do our best to place parents and students in the classes and positions requested but may not be able to schedule everything to suit everyone.